Marakonye Primary School Well Rehab – South Sudan

 This project continues Phase 2 of our South Sudan Well Rehab Program.

 The project has been completed.
-See #Conclusion Report below.
+Scroll down to See #Conclusion Report below.

 This project is made possible through the partnership of Water Charity and NPCA, working with Water is Basic.

 If you wish to see more great projects like this one, please contribute by clicking on the Donate button below.

 Marakonye Primary School, Yei River County, Central Equatoria State, South Sudan

 Marakonye is a village found in the northern part of Yei River County, four miles away from the main Yei Town.
 The community of Marakonye has been around since the 1920s, mostly comprised of the Kakaw tribe of the Tike Forest.
 For economic prosperity, the 20-household village works in lumbering and farming.
 With both a primary school and a regularly and highly attended church, many individuals benefit from the borehole, located just outside the primary school.
 The school’s attendance has dramatically decreased due to lack of water and the school’s transition to government funding.
 Since 2011, the school has had to repair the borehole two times.

 Alex Kiliona Peter is the headteacher of the primary school.
 He, along with his wife and six children, live four miles away from the school.
 The borehole was originally drilled for the school, but with a despondent surrounding community, it has been difficult to rally support and funds to fix the borehole.
 Alex is nervous, as school starts up again in February, and his 668 pupils have no way to obtain drinking water while in their classes.
 Alex remembers how the borehole broke during last semester’s exams and the treacherous conditions the students put themselves through as they sat through exams, dehydrated.